MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

     - A Teams license is required to schedule a Yammer live event.

-    - Only Yammer group admins can create and schedule a live event.
+    - Only Yammer group admins can create and schedule a live event in Yammer.

 - **Producing**:
     - **Events produced using an external app or device**: